UWC ISAK Japan: Student body

 As of 2020, there are 200 students living on campus and these students represent 83 countries.

-ISAK Summer School
+ISAK summer school

 Since 2010, ISAK has offered a 2-week summer school for middle school students from around the world.
 The summer school offers students ages 12–14 the opportunity to experience the academic culture and environment of ISAK while learning with peers from diverse socio-economic and cultural backgrounds.